Ex-Morninglanders

 ~~*~~

-In the U.S., the word cult has a derogatory undertone due to a history of cult leaders such as Jim Jones, David Koresh, and mass suicides.
-Additionally, a cult is not a very descriptive word as we do not have a single, unified meaning.
+In the U.S. the word cult has a derogatory undertone due to a history of cult leaders such as Jim Jones, David Koresh, and mass suicides.
+Additionally, cult is not a very descriptive word as we do not have a single, unified meaning.
 For example, there are many types of cults.
 Their control, influence, and destructiveness vary between and within groups.
-Some are close to benign, while others can be dangerous, with many falling somewhere in between.
-Researchers Hassan, PhD, and Lalich, PhD agree that an unhealthy group will have the following ingredients:
+Some are almost benign, while others can be dangerous, with many falling somewhere in between.
+Researchers Steve Hassan, PhD, and Janja Lalich, PhD agree that unhealthy, culty groups will have the following components:

 • Charismatic authoritarian leader